-Algorithms
+3. Algorithms

-1.3 Ensemble spread
+3.1.
+EMMA ensemble spread

 Due to entirely different samplings (different satellites, different filtering strategies, etc.), any algorithm inter-comparison considering the majority of individual soundings (level 2) can only be based on aggregated data (level 3), in our case monthly averages on a 10°×10° grid.